WICG/close-watcher/README.md

 ### No free close watcher

-As discussed [above](#user-activation-gating), this proposal gives pages the ability to create one "free" `CloseWatcher`, without user activation.
+As discussed [above](#user-activation-grouping), this proposal gives pages the ability to create one "free" `CloseWatcher`, which doesn't get grouped with others, even without user activation.
 This is meant for cases like session inactivity timeout dialogs or urgent notifications of server-triggered events that want a presentation that is closable with a close signal.
 However, it comes with a cost in terms of allowing [abusive pages](#abuse-analysis) to add 1 to the number of Android back button presses necessary to escape.

-We could remove this ability from the proposal, making it impossible to construct `CloseWatcher`s without user activation.
+We could remove this ability from the proposal, always grouping together `CloseWatcher`s created without user activation.
 This would reduce the number of Android back button presses by 1, from <var>N</var> + 2 to <var>N</var> + 1.

 ### Bundling this with high-level APIs